AlarithUhde/aips/organizers.md

 ---

-The organization team brings together expertise in experience design, aesthetics of interaction, and social acceptability research.
+The organization team brings together expertise in experience design, aesthetics of interaction, psychology, and social acceptability research.

 **Alarith Uhde** is a doctoral student in the Ubiquitous Design / Experience & Interaction group of Prof. Marc Hassenzahl at Siegen University.
 His research